momoirox/HyperLedgerFabricProject/README.md

 # Running the client application
 To run the client application, enter the MyProject/client, and run "go run .".
 After this, web application is started and you can write requests in postman or in order to interact with the network.
-The application communicates with one of the peers from the organization that you choose after starting the application.
-In order to change which peer this is, open the project/cars-and-persons-application/app_config.json and change the desired fields.
+The application communicates with one of the peers from the organization.

 !!!Make sure to delete keystore & wallet folder when starting application because the network will generate it after every start!!!